ThothTrustCom/T101-Devhub/User Interface Session.md

 	* ASCII Symbols mode.
 Allows the entry of printable ASCII symbols.

 		![UI Window for ASCII printable symbols](/img/UI-Text-Symbol.png)

+		Note: The Symbol virtual keypad does not have the 'Mode Change', 'Backspace' and 'Cancel' virtual keys as it relies on other virtual keypad types to allow backspacing inputselecting 'Cancel' options and changing modes.

 	* Preview mode.
 Preview mode can be entered from any keypad types when the `C` touch button is activated.
 The Control Pane region will reflect either a `TOP`, `REA` or `BOT` status.
 The `TOP` status indicates that the currently viewed text is at the topmost of the content and there are more data available for viewing.